intro-sde/RecommBot-UI/README.md

 Step 3.
 Add Ivy jars (Right click on the ivy.xml and select 'Add Ivy Library...').

 Step 4.
 Add 'telegrambots-3.5-jar-with-dependencies.jar' to the build path of the project.
-This jar can be downloaded from the below URL.
+This jar can be downloaded from the the URL:
           https://github.com/rubenlagus/TelegramBots/releases/tag/v3.5

 Step 5.
 Export the project as runnable jar.